Your Memoir Writing Professionals

 Sarah splits her time between Asia and North America.
 She is happy to work with clients in whatever way they find most comfortable, from a gentle guiding hand to a full ghost-writer service.

-Are you ready to work with a memoir professional?
+Are you ready to work with a memoir editor?

 We offer an introductory package—try us for a three-hour commitment.
 That’s it: three hours!
 If we’re a fit, you ask us for more time.
 If we’re not a fit, we go our separate ways.